 Legitimate computer locks will also never ask for your login credentials or other sensitive information.

-Suggestion: Important Questions to Ask during an Interview
+A fresh viewpoint: Important Questions to Ask in an Interview

 Protecting Yourself